bitfinexcom/bfx-report-electron/docs/user-manual.md

 <summary>Trades</summary>

 > - Shows your trades.
 Your most recent trades will be retrieved by default, but a timestamp can be used to retrieve time-specific data.
 Contain sections `Date Range Selection`, `Filters`, `Refresh Button`, `Table`, `Pagination`
-> - Shows candles, provides OCHL (Open, Close, High, Low) and volume data for the specified funding currency or trading pair.
+> - Shows candles, **displays your trades and trade information over** the market trading candles providing OCHL (Open, Close, High, Low) and volume data for the specified funding currency or trading pair.
 This section provides optional functionality to sync certain pairs and time period.
 Contain sections `Date Range Selection`, `Filters`, `Query Button`, `Refresh Button`, `Sync Preferences`, `Chart`

 </details>